 For the filling:

-- I used refined coconut oil, which doesn't have any coconut taste.
+- You don't use the 1 teaspoon of water for the butter version.
+I used refined coconut oil, which doesn't have any coconut taste.
 If you use unrefined coconut oil, these pies will likely have a coconut taste to them.